 On this course you can:

-We are an Accredited Centre for the Chartered Institute of Personnel and Development (CIPD) – the professional body for HR specialists.
+We are an Approved Centre for the Chartered Institute of Personnel and Development (CIPD) – the professional body for HR specialists.
 Following the PgDip which provides the generalist grounding needed to operate as an HR professional; this course equips you to operate effectively at a strategic HR level.

 Here are some routes our graduates have pursued: